Selecting Fabrics for Colorwash Quilts

 friends.
 Some quilt shops will cut 1/8 yard pieces if the customer

 purchases enough of them.
-Larger pieces of fabrics can be stored
+Larger pieces of fabrics can be

 in boxes as usual, but the cut squares should be stored in